- Drive to Arenal from San José and get a chance to stop by a topiary garden.

 - Museo del Oro Precolumbino (Pre-Columbian Gold Museum): The museum is located underground, almost like a vault to protect the largest collection of pre-columbian gold in Latin America.
 Don't let the facade of the building stop you from going in, once inside, it is a very modern museum, with some amazing history about Costa Rica and the pre-columbian inhabitants in the region.

 - Museo Nacional (National Museum): The Museo Nacional is hard to miss, it is in a bright yellow building that used to be a military barracks (Bellavista Fortress).
 Now the building is hosting a range of exhibits that show case the country from pre-columbian times to modern day Costa Rica.
 A favorite for many visitors is the butterfly garden that is inside the museum, a nice piece of serenity in the otherwise hustle and bustle of a capital city.

-It's time to say goodbye to Costa Rica.
-Fly out from San Jose back home, or continue to explore the rest of the country and discover more of its charms.
+Also check out our top restaurant recommendations in San José.
+Then it's time to say goodbye to Costa Rica.
+Fly out from San José back home, or continue to explore the rest of the country and discover more of its charms.

 Looking for other ideas for your trip to Costa Rica?
 We have some great ideas for how to spend 5 days in Costa Rica and how to spend 6 days in Costa Rica.
 Read more about how many days to stay in Costa Rica here.

 Our specialists can help you customize this itinerary or help you discover the perfect regions in Costa Rica to fit your travel style.
 Get started now